-There are currently six injectable biologic medications for PsA:
+There are currently nine injectable biologic medications available for PsA:

 - certolizumab (Cimzia)

 - ixekizumab (Taltz)

 Biosimilars are medications that have been approved by the

 They are called biosimilar because they are so closely related, but not an exact match, to another biologic medication already on the market.